microsoft/vscode-docs/docs/languages/dockerfile.md

 ![Dockerfile IntelliSense](images/docker/dockerfiletooltip.png)

-For more information on Dockerfiles, check out [dockerfile best practices]( https://docs.docker.com/articles/dockerfile_best-practices/) on [docker.com](http://docker.com).
+For more information on Dockerfiles, check out [Dockerfile best practices]( https://docs.docker.com/articles/dockerfile_best-practices/) on [docker.com](http://docker.com).

 ## Docker Compose

 [Docker Compose](https://docs.docker.com/compose/) lets you define and run multi-container applications with Docker.
 You define what the shape of these containers look like with a file called `docker-compose.yml`.

-Visual Studio Code's experience for authoring `docker-compose.yml` is also very rich, providing IntelliSense for valid docker compose directives and it will query Docker Hub for metadata on public Docker images.
+Visual Studio Code's experience for authoring `docker-compose.yml` is also very rich, providing IntelliSense for valid Docker compose directives and it will query Docker Hub for metadata on public Docker images.

-1. Create a new fle in your workspace called `docker-compose.yml`
+1. Create a new file in your workspace called `docker-compose.yml`
 2. Define a new service called `web:`
 3. On the second line, bring up IntelliSense by pressing `kb(editor.action.triggerSuggest)` to see a list of all valid compose directives.